zephyr-data-specs/GMNS/Small_Network_Examples/TOD_Examples/README.md

 # Time of Day Examples

-There are two small examples in this folder where the properties of the network are greatly effected by time of day.
+There are two small examples in this folder where the properties of the network are greatly affected by time of day.

 ## [Connecticut Ave, Washington DC](https://github.com/zephyr-data-specs/GMNS/blob/updates/Small_Network_Examples/TOD_Examples/CT_Ave.md)

 ![Street view of CT Ave](https://github.com/zephyr-data-specs/GMNS/blob/updates/Images/CT_Ave_1.png)

-In this example, to accomodate peak hour flows, lanes reverse direction and parking lanes are temporarily used as travel lanes.
+In this example, to accommodate peak hour flows, lanes reverse direction and parking lanes are temporarily used as travel lanes.

 It makes use of the following tables:
   - node